nguyenvukhang/alatty/docs/kittens/desktop-ui.rst

-* Replace the typical File Open/Save dialogs used in GUI programs with the fast and keyboard centric :doc:`choose-files </kittens/choose-files>` kitten running in a semi-transparent kitty overlay.
+* Replace the typical File Open/Save dialogs used in GUI programs with the fast and keyboard centric :doc:`choose-files </kittens/choose-files>` kitten running in a semi-transparent alatty overlay.

 * Allow simple command line based management of the desktop light/dark modes.